22 Nov 2019

 Here, based on archival research and old magazine interviews, I present part of his incredible story.

-See full show notes and episode player…Tags: game design, amiga, atari st, midwinter, mike singleton, the lords of midnight, british games
+See full show notes and episode player…Tags: game design, amiga, atari st, midwinter, mike singleton, open world, the lords of midnight, british games

 18 Feb 2018